Jenna Lyons: Television

 In early 2014, Lyons made her acting debut in the third season of the HBO series Girls, where she played the role of a GQ editor that series creator Lena Dunham said was inspired by Lyons.

 Lyons executive produced and starred in Stylish with Jenna Lyons, an unscripted reality competition series where contestants competed for a creative assistant job with Lyons, which debuted on HBO Max in December 2020.
 In October 2022, it was announced that Lyons was joining the cast of Bravo's The Real Housewives of New York City.
 The fourteenth season of the series, Lyons's first, premiered on July 16, 2023.
+She announced her exit from the series in November 2025, citing her decision to not film her personal life.

 Other projects

 In September 2020, Lyons launched LoveSeen, a false eyelash beauty brand.
 She is co-creator and CEO of the company.

 Personal life

 Lyons was married to artist Vincent Mazeau from 2002 until 2011.
 They have a son.

-Lyons is a lesbian.
+Lyons is queer.
 During the midst of her divorce from Mazeau in 2011, Lyons was outed by the New York Post.
 Lyons later recounted that the publication contacted her while she was at work to tell her that they would be running a story about her being in a relationship with a woman, Courtney Crangi.
 Lyons expressed that the experience was traumatic for her because she wasn't ready to publicly come out and hadn't even told her friends and family about the relationship at the time.
 In 2012, Lyons publicly acknowledged Crangi as her girlfriend.
 Lyons and Crangi split up in December 2017.

 In 2023, Lyons announced that she is currently in a relationship with photographer Cass Bird.